 To use the HOSTS file to block a website, assign the IP address of 127.0.0.1 to the domain name of known ad servers and malicious websites.
 127.0.0.1 is the IP address of your local computer, if you chose to run a server on it.

 As an example, let’s say some ad server hosts a banner ad at the URL: http://www.adsite.com/ads/12345.jpg.
-If you associate this domain name with the IP address of your local computer, 127.0.0.1, when that website tries to load that image, it will not be found because the image file does not exist on your computer.
+If you associate this domain name with the IP address of your local computer, 127.0.0.1, whenever the browser tries to load that image from that website, the image will not be found because DNS will be redirecting that URL to your local PC, which obviously isn’t storing that image.
 Therefore, the ad will not display on that webpage.

 Editing the HOSTS file

 Since the HOSTS file is a text file, open the file in Notepad, or other text editor, to edit it.
+For full details on how to edit and save the HOSTS file, read my previous post.
 This first line of the HOSTS file should list the local IP address:

 After the localhost entry, enter known ad servers and malicious websites and assign your local IP address to each domain name.
 Put the IP address at the beginning of the line, followed by a tab, followed by the domain name for the ad server or malicious website.
-Here’s an example of the HOSTS file:
+Here’s an example of a HOSTS file that is blocking Google Analytics and the DoubleClick ad network:

 For Windows XP/2000 users only

-In Windows XP and Windows 2000, if your HOSTS file gets to large (over 135 kb), the DNS Client (a system service) will cause problems on your machine possibly causing it to lock up.
+In Windows XP and Windows 2000, if your HOSTS file gets too large (over 135 kb), the DNS Client (a system service) will cause problems on your machine, possibly causing it to lock up.
 This service is unnecessary and can be stopped and disabled.

 Therefore, before you save a big list of ad servers and malicious websites in the HOSTS file, select Control Panel | Administrative Tools | Services from the Start menu.